redis/redis-om-spring/README.md

 ### 🧰 The Repository

 Redis OM Spring data repository's goal, like other Spring Data repositories, is to significantly reduce the amount of boilerplate code required to implement data access.
-Simply create a Java interface that extends `RedisDocumentRepository` that takes the domain class to manage as well as the ID type of the domain class as type arguments. `RedisDocumentRepository` extends Spring Data's `PagingAndSortingRepository`.
+Simply create a Java interface that extends `RedisDocumentRepository` that takes the domain class to manage as well as the ID type of the domain class as type arguments. `RedisDocumentRepository` extends the Spring Data class `PagingAndSortingRepository`.

 Declare query methods on the interface.
-You can both, expose CRUD methods or create declarations for complex queries that Redis OM Spring will fullfil at runtime:
+You can both, expose CRUD methods or create declarations for complex queries that Redis OM Spring will fulfill at runtime:

 ```java
 package com.redis.om.documents.repositories;